Ice Safety With Brad Hawthorne

 Nobody will know of your early-ice success if you don't make it back to tell the tale.
 Additionally, if you're new to early ice, nobody is judging you.
 Bring along someone with knowledge and experience, and don't be afraid to ask questions.
 It can be helpful to talk to local resorts and lodges.
 Many of them are out staking safe trails and checking ice constantly.

 Remember, you need to be able to trust your own equipment and your own eyes.
-Hawthorne's rule of thumb is, "Once you put one foot on that ice, you are ultimately responsible for yourself."
+You put one foot on that ice, you are ultimately responsible for yourself.
 Stay safe and stay fishing!

 Leave a comment